nyinyi979/unistyles_components/README.md

 ### Date picker
 A calendar for date picking, can set a callback function for getting the selected date.

+### Checkbox
+A checkbox component which can have a callback function when the value is updated.

+### Dropdown
+A dropdown component (an arrow is still needed:)) , all variants available built on Button

 ### Modal
 Or Dialog you would call.
 Created with View component ( not built on rn modal ), there are different animation styles, and a footer( must pass to close the dialog )
 Can also enable backdrop press close the modal